The best compact printer in 2023: laptop friendly printers you can take anywhere

 -

-However, note that this doesn't come with the rechargeable power pack as standard.
-In some territories you can buy the TR150 with battery as a kit, and others the Canon LK-72 battery is sold separately.
+The downside is that while this can be bought with an optional battery pack, it doesn't come as standard.
+In some territories you can buy it with a battery as a bundle, while in others the Canon LK-72 battery is sold separately.

 The best compact printer for photos